takam5f2/ros2_subscription_examples/README.md

 ros2 run simple_examples [talker node]
 ```

 The talker supports some additional options unlike the talker of [GitHub - ros2/demos at humble](https://github.com/ros2/demos/tree/humble).
-For example, you can change frequency of output of messages by `update_frequency` option as below.
+For example, you can change frequency of messages transmission by `update_frequency` option as below.

 ```console
 ros2 run simple_examples talker --ros-args -p update_frequency:=2.0